Diocese of Laredo: 1900 to present

 During the Mexican Revolution between 1910 and 1920, many Mexican Catholics fled their country to avoid persecution.
 At one point, 14 Mexican archbishops and bishops were taking refuge in Laredo.
 Franciscan priests from Mexico established Scotus College in Hebbronville in 1926.
 The Laredo Pastoral Center was established in 1984 and the Western Vicariate in 1990.

 On July 3, 2000, the Diocese of Laredo was created by Pope John Paul II, with territory taken from the Diocese of Corpus Christi and the Archdiocese of San Antonio.
 The pope named Auxiliary Bishop James Tamayo of the Diocese of Galveston-Houston as the first bishop.

 In March 2016, Tamayo halted the construction of a Catholic student center at Texas A&M International University (TAMIU) in Laredo.
 The Brothers of St. John, key sponsors of the $4 million-plus project, had held a groundbreaking ceremony in November 2013.
 Tamayo did not attend the groundbreaking.

-As of 2023, Tamayo is the current bishop of the diocese.
+On May 1, 2026, Pope Leo XIV accepted Tamayo's resignation (which he had submitted on his 75th birthday as all bishops are required to do per Canon law) and named Diocese of Tyler priest John Jairo Gomez as the second and new Bishop of Laredo; Gomez is set to be installed on June 30.